-A team of ten chaplaincy volunteers are linked to six GP surgeries across the whole of Greater Lincolnshire.
+A team of nine chaplaincy volunteers are linked to six GP surgeries across the whole of greater Lincolnshire.
 Volunteers are from several Christian denominations, although the project, which began with an idea in 2012, is currently managed by the Lincolnshire Methodist District.

 Our vision is for chaplaincy to be a service integrated into primary healthcare throughout Greater Lincolnshire offering a professional listening and guidance service dedicated to holistic care and improving wellbeing.